Christina E. Petrides

 Born in Texas and raised in the Central Savannah River Area (CSRA) of Georgia, USA, Christina E. Petrides lived and worked in Washington, DC (2003-2013), and on Jeju Island, Republic of Korea (2017-2023), before returning to the CSRA and the greater DC area.

-Christina’s prospective fifth children’s book, My Batty Aunt Betty, is being illustrated by Sarah Hodgkiss (the same illustrator who created the pictures for The Refrigerator Ghost), and is slated for publication by Cep Books in 2025.
+Christina’s fifth children’s book, My Batty Aunt Betty, was illustrated by Sarah Hodgkiss (the same illustrator who created the pictures for The Refrigerator Ghost), and is slated for publication by Cep Books in May 2026; copies should arrive in the US in the summer.

 While she was enrolled in the Russian history doctoral program at Georgetown University, Christina served as the primary translator (alongside the author) of Maria Shelyakhovskaya’s Being Grounded in Love: A History of One Russian Family, 1872-1981.
 Being Grounded in Love was published in 2023 by Three String Books, an imprint of Slavica Publishers (USA).